-Later, the Bank of Canada (BOC) also published its monetary policy report, which also raised its rate by 50bp to 1%, as expected.
+Later, the Bank of Canada (BOC) also published its monetary policy report and also raised its rate by 50bp to 1 % as expected.

 With the economy entering a demand overhang and inflation remaining well above target, the Governing Council judged that interest rates would need to be raised further.

 The report shows that there is strong growth in Canada and the economy is moving into excess demand.
 Wage growth is back to its pre-pandemic level and continues to rise.